YasenMakioui/gosplash/README.md

 ![logo](assets/gosplash.webp)

-A golang application used to share secrets and files securely using a web UI, HTTP request or even CLI.
+A golang application used to share files and secrets both privately and publicly.

-These secrets are one time secrets and will be deleted once readed.

-This project is heavily inspired by onetimesecret and transfersh.

-Case scenario:

-A user needs a database dump to perform a task.
-We need to send him the database dump securely so we upload the file to gosplash.

-Uploading the file returns the URL of the file we want to share and the secret URL.

-We can pass both on the same channel, email or chat but for even more security we can send each URL on a different channel.
+We can login and send the file to another registered user and it will pop up to his homepage.

+Public sharing is also supported via secure URLs that are deleted once the time expires or the limit imposed is exceeded.

+For sharing the file we need to add a special token facilitated by the user or both users need to be part of the same organization.

 ## Authors